-What is Gas Guzzler Tax?
+What Is Gas Guzzler Tax?

 The term “gas guzzler tax”, which was introduced under the provisions of Energy Tax Act 1978, is a federal excise tax applied only on the sale of new passenger vehicles that do not meet certain fuel economy standards (i.e. vehicles which have potential to consume more fuel than the standard requirement).

-- It is applicable to only passenger car and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
-The vehicle is subject to tax if it scores less then certain numbers of miles per gallon.
+It applies to only passenger cars, and it is levied and collected by the Internal Revenue Service (famously known as “IRS”).
+The vehicle is subject to tax if it scores less than certain numbers of miles per gallon.
 Manufacturers are required to submit the details in Form no—6197 to compute the gas guzzler tax payable.

-The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid”.
+The concept goes with the proverb “lower the fuel economy, higher the gas guzzler tax to be paid.”
 Now, fuel economy means the average number of miles an automobile travels on a gallon of gasoline or any other equivalent amount of other fuel, as determined by the Environmental Protection Agency (EPA).

 - The levyLevyA levy is a lawful process where the debtor's property is seized when the debtor cannot pay the outstanding debts.
 It is different from liens, as a lien is only a claim against a property, whereas a levy is an actual property takeover to fulfill the obligation. of federal gas guzzler tax is determined based on two values calculated by the Environmental Protection Agency (EPA).
 Gas guzzler tax states pay the tax which is computed as the car’s fuel economy based on 55% city driving estimate combined with the 45% highway driving cycles.

 - The vehicles that get 22.5 miles per gallon or more, of the combined highway to city mileage, do not have to pay such tax at all.
-It means if your vehicle runs a smaller number of miles for a given quantity of fuel, it consumes more fuel.
+It means if the vehicle runs a smaller number of miles for a given quantity of fuel, it consumes more fuel.
 More consumption means more pollutants evacuated into the environment.
 Hence, the term gas guzzler is used.

-Rates of Gas Guzzler Tax
+Rates Of Gas Guzzler Tax